oisdk/site/posts/2018-07-30-verified-avl.markdown

 # Conclusion

-Overall, I found the experience of programming in Agda very enjoyable.
-The things I liked surprised me, also:
+Overall, I've been enjoying programming in Agda.
+The things I liked and didn't like surprised me:

 Editor Support

-:   Excellent.
+:   Is excellent.
 I use [spacemacs](http://spacemacs.org), and the whole thing
     worked pretty seamlessly.
-Proof search and auto was maybe not as powerful as Idris', although that might be down to lack of experience (note---as I write this, I see you can enable case-splitting in proof search, so it looks like it's much more powerful than I thought).
-In particular, it was much better than Haskell's editor support: I have managed, for about five minutes, to get case-splitting to work in emacs.
+Proof search and auto was maybe not as powerful as Idris', although that might be down to lack of experience (note---as I write this, I see you can enable case-splitting in proof search, so it looks like I was right about my lack of experience).
+In many ways, it was much better than Haskell's editor support: personally, I have never managed to get case-splitting to work in my Haskell setup, never mind some of the fancier features that you get in Agda.

-    It's worth noting that my experience with Idris is similar: far better editor support than Haskell.
-It's missing lots of extra tools, like linters, code formatters, but the tight integration with the compiler was so useful it more than made up for it.
+    It's worth noting that my experience with Idris is similar: maybe it's something about dependent types?

+    Of course, I missed lots of extra tools, like linters, code formatters, etc., but the tight integration with the compiler was so useful it more than made up for it.

     Also, I'd implore anyone who's had trouble with emacs before to give [spacemacs](http://spacemacs.org) a go.
-It works well out-of-the-box, and it has a system for keybinding discovery that worked really well for me.
+It works well out-of-the-box, and has a system for keybinding discovery that *actually works*.

 Documentation